MaartenJongeneel/Paper-Tossing/README.md

  - [Archive_009_Box005_Repeatability.h5](https://doi.org/10.4121/21387606) : Archive used for trajectory based parameter identification of Box005
  - [Archive_011_Box005Box006_Validation](https://doi.org/10.4121/21399657) : Archive containing experiments for validation of tosses with Box005 and Box006 on stationary and running conveyor

+ The archives related to other boxes (e.g., Box004, Box007) can be found at the collection: [Data underlying the publication: Validating Rigid-Body Dynamics Simulators on Real-World Data for Robotic Tossing Applications](https://doi.org/10.4121/c.6278310).

 Introduction
 ============

 The content of this repository is associated to the paper "Parameter Identification and Validation of Nonsmooth Impact Models with Friction".
-The objective for this project is to empirically evaluate the prediction performance of commonly used impact models.
+The objective for this project is to empirically evaluate the prediction performance of commonly used nonsmooth rigid-body dynamics simulators.
 To this end, first a parameter identification approach is used to identify (from experimental data) the coefficients of friction and restitution of the objects that are used in experiments.
-Second, once these parameters are known, the prediction capabilities of these models are tested on a different experimental dataset.
+Second, once these parameters are known, the prediction capabilities of these models are tested on different experimental datasets.

 This project is part of the European project [I.AM.](www.i-am-project.eu) on Impact Aware Manipulation under the scenario of TOSS.